OCA/manufacture/mrp_production_hierarchy/README.rst

 Known issues / Roadmap
 ======================

-* With many Production Order the browse could put a lot of time to load Production Hierarchy list
+* With many Production Order the browser could put a lot of time to load Production Hierarchy list

 Bug Tracker